albin-joseph/nodejs-micro-service/README.md

 - `kubectl apply -f <config file name>` : Tells kubernetes to process the config
 - `kubectl describe pod <pod name>` : Print out some information about the running pod

+### Deployment in Kubernetes

+In Kubernetes, a Deployment is a resource object that provides declarative updates to applications.
+It is used to manage the creation, scaling, and updating of a group of pods.
+A Deployment defines the desired state of your application (e.g., the number of replicas, the container image version, etc.) and ensures that the current state matches this desired state.

+- **Key Features of a Deployment:**
+    - **Declarative Updates:** You describe the desired state of the application, and Kubernetes ensures that the current state matches it.
+If the deployment configuration is updated, Kubernetes gradually updates the running application.

+    - **Scaling:** A Deployment can automatically scale the number of pod replicas up or down based on load or manually specified configuration.

+    - **Self-Healing:** Kubernetes ensures that the specified number of pod replicas are always running.
+If a pod crashes or a node fails, Kubernetes will automatically replace the failed pods to maintain the desired number.

+    - **Rolling Updates:** Deployments support rolling updates, which allow you to update the application without downtime by gradually replacing old pods with new ones.
+If something goes wrong during the update, Kubernetes can roll back to the previous stable version.

+    - **Rollback:** If a deployment fails (e.g., due to a bad image or configuration), Kubernetes can automatically or manually revert to the previous version of the deployment.

+- **Key Sections:**
+    - **metadata:** Contains the name and labels of the Deployment.
+    - **spec:**
+        - **replicas:** Specifies the number of pod replicas that should be running.
+        - **selector:** Defines how to identify which pods belong to this deployment.
+        - **template:** Provides the pod template, specifying the containers, images, and other settings for the pods managed by this Deployment.

 ## Git Guidelines

 - Base branch is *main*